openkfw/mapme.protectedareas/README.md

 2. An IE analysis that quantifies the treatment effects of KfW support to reduce forest cover loss in terrestrial and marine (Mangroves) ecosystems.

+Here is a (link)[https://openkfw.github.io/mapme.protectedareas/index.html] to the progress reports.